TabithaSW/Database_Create/README.md

 # Database_Create
-Working on creating a database management system that takes in SQL statements and generates custom databases, tables, views, e.t.c.
+A file based database management system that takes in SQL statements and generates custom databases, tables, views, e.t.c.
 Returns database as excel file with functions allowing conversion to XML or JSON if needed.

 - Custom database, tables, rows, columns, and views.
 Structured to allow properties similar, or mimicking, sqlite3 python module.